one-on-one/fedtest/README.md

 ### 1. Fork This Repository

 If you don't already have a GitHub account you will need to register first.
-A working knowedge of Git is nessisary for working at One on One.
+A working knowedge of Git is necessary for working at One on One.
 If you need some help, you can refer to the [online book][2].

 ### 2. Complete the User Stories

 At One on One we use the agile development methodology [Scrum][1].
-If you are unfamiliar with scrum, a user story represents an indpendent piece of work written from the perspective of the user.
+If you are unfamiliar with scrum, a user story represents an independent piece of work written from the perspective of the user.
 This test consists of three small stories (below).
 Please commit often as you make progress.
 Detailed commit messages will help us learn more about how you work.

 ### 3. Make Any Additional Improvements (optional)

-If you feel that any of the existing markup or CSS can be improved in any way feel free to make changes.
+If you feel that any of the existing markup or CSS can be improved in any way, feel free to make changes.
 Our only request is that you make a separate commit for each thing you change.
 In your commit message please include a short description of why it is an improvement.

 ### 4. Submit a Pull Request